basedrhys/I2K-Tutorial/4-inference.md

 The package has set reasonable default values for simple inference on images of everyday objects (animals, food, vehicles, etc.).

-This example uses the built-in `Dl4jResNet50` model (pretrained on IMAGENET) to perform prediction on your image.
+This example uses the built-in `Dl4jResNet50` model (pretrained on IMAGENET) to perform prediction.

 ### GUI